What Determines Price?

 This article is by an unknown author.

-Prospective puppy buyers may ask "Why the pups are so expensive?"
+Prospective puppy buyers may ask: "Why are the pups so expensive?"

-The better question is "Why are the newspaper pups so cheap?"
+The better question is: "Why are the newspaper pups so cheap?"

 $1200.00 - Both the sire and dam of this puppy came from top quality breeding stock which was developed over years and years of selective and knowledgeable breeding.
 Both meet the requirement of the written AKC and LRC standard for the breed in conformation as well as temperament.
 Each has a pedigree, which has been studied and thoroughly researched.
 These dogs have been selected to breed to each other because they can both contribute to the excellence of the breed as well as complement on another.